-This entry is about discontinuities in parameter dependence of (often asymptotic) solutions of differential equations and similar phenomena with stability parameters (and their stability slopes) in algebraic geometry which are often interpreted as crossing the walls of marginal stability in physics.
-For the notion of the same name in Morse theory see at Cerf wall crossing and for the (Weyl chamber wall) crossing functors in representation theory see wall crossing functor.
+This entry is about discontinuities in parameter dependence of (often asymptotic) solutions of differential equations and similar phenomena (notably in the context of BPS states) with stability parameters (and their stability slopes) in algebraic geometry which are often interpreted as crossing the walls of marginal stability in physics.
+For the different notions of the same name in Morse theory see at Cerf wall crossing and for the (Weyl chamber wall) crossing functors in representation theory see wall crossing functor.

-In study of solitons, one can try a WKB-style approximation to nonlinear wave equation (cf. eikonal equation, Maslov index etc.).
+In the study of solitons, one may try a WKB-style approximation to a nonlinear wave equation (see also eikonal equation, Maslov index, etc.).
 Stokes has observed that when trying to connect the local solutions, one has discontinuities along certain lines, now called Stokes lines.
 This is called the Stokes phenomenon.
-Similar issues appear in study of isomonodromic deformation?s of nonlinear ODE-s in complex plane, what is also relevant in soliton theory, and integrable systems, and special functions like Painlevé transcendents.
-This has especially much been studied by Kyoto school (Jimbo, Miwa, Sato, Kashiwara etc.), including using D-modules and microlocal analysis.
-Kyoto school found a connection of isomonodromic theory to the so-called holonomic quantum fields.
+Similar issues appear in study of isomonodromic deformation?s of nonlinear ODEs in the complex plane, which is also relevant in soliton theory, and integrable systems, and special functions like Painlevé transcendents.
+This has especially been studied by the Kyoto school (Jimbo, Miwa, Sato, Kashiwara etc.), including the use of D-modules and microlocal analysis.
+The Kyoto school found a connection of isomonodromic theory to what is called holonomic quantum fields.

 The solutions of meromorphic differential equations can be expressed in terms of meromorphic connections.
 Then the slopes related to the solutions can be viewed as features of particular objects in a category of -modules.
 More generally, slope filtrations are structures which appear in many other additive categories, e.g. in Hodge theory, theory of Dieudonné modules and so on.
 Many of those are related to the stability of the objects, which is important in the construction of moduli spaces.